ddervs/ddervs.github.io/index.md

 # Blog

+These posts are a technical look at not so technical topics.

+- [Markov decision processes and life: or why we are all doomed by physics to make bad decisions](https://ddervs.github.io/2018/05/01/markov-decision-processes-and-life) This post is a tongue-in-cheek look at using complexity theory to justify poor decision-making in our day to day lives.

 - [Is it a banger?
 Audio classification in tensorflow](https://nbviewer.jupyter.org/github/ddervs/is_it_a_banger/blob/master/scripts/is_it_a_banger.ipynb) In this jupyter notebook, I investigate using a deep neural network to classify audio data as a 'banger' or 'not_a_banger', inspired by _Parks and Recreation_'s [Tom Haverford](https://en.wikipedia.org/wiki/Tom_Haverford).

 - [Is it a banger? - Make your own dataset](https://nbviewer.jupyter.org/github/ddervs/is_it_a_banger/blob/master/scripts/load_files.ipynb?flush_cache=true) The companion notebook to [_Is it a banger?_](https://nbviewer.jupyter.org/github/ddervs/is_it_a_banger/blob/master/scripts/is_it_a_banger.ipynb), this shows how to create the dataset used in the article.